ubirch/ubirch-cassandra-eval/README.md

  * After running migrate command, it creates a schema.cql in the db folder.
  * The configuration for solr seems to be mandatory, removing its config key, throws an error.
  * The timestamp naming seems very nice, very rails-like.
+ * You don't have to have created the keyspace in advance.
+The create commands takes care of it.

 Checkout Cassandra commands [here](https://github.com/o19s/trireme/#cassandra).